AbakirH/TipCaculator-/README.md

 ## Notes

-I had trouble to make sure that the slidar value was not a decimal, and make it so that the tip was off the expected the amount.
+I had trouble to make sure that the slidar value was not a decimal, and make it so that the tip value was the expected the amount.

 ## License